Spring 2018 Chess Registration Open Through January 27!

 Please also mark in your calendars March 6, after school until 4:45.
 We will continue our annual Chess Meet versing Aquinas Academy Chess Club.

 Registration for the term is $10 per student and the form can be found here.
 Registration will close on January 27 so please don’t delay.
 As preparation for this session is required in advance we may not be able to take any students after this date.
 Thank you for your understanding.

-Chess club offers students an opportunity to learn how to play, develop current skills and advance their experience through matches against other students and supervision by parent volunteers.
+Chess club offers students in Grades K - 8 the opportunity to learn how to play, develop current skills and advance their experience through matches against other students and supervision by parent volunteers.

 The club is broken into 3 groups: Beginners, Intermediate and Advanced.
 Levels may fluctuate depending on the student's ability to master skills and participate.
 Leaders who have been identified with strong chess capabilities will be available to all groups during the session providing skill-building strategies.